 - You focus on products instead of people

 1. You’re not really into sales.
 You’re just doing it because it’s a “job”

 You found yourself performing a sales role by chance and you often wonder whether to describe it as pure luck or a cruel stroke of misfortune.
-The phrase, “there wasn’t any better alternative at the time” often resurfaces every time you explain why you became a sales professional.
+The phrase, “there weren’t any better alternatives at the time” often resurfaces every time you explain why you became a sales professional.

 Wake up.
 To be successful in sales, you have to love selling and be proud of your role.
 Without a passion for sales, you won’t make it very far.
 Incidentally, if you only care about the money a sales job brings, then people can tell because the value you offer is neither optimal nor genuine, and can only be half-hearted at best.

 If you think selling is a negative thing, then it is absolutely not for you.

 2. You fear rejection and can’t roll with the punches.